Foliotek/Croppie/README.md

-A Image Cropper built on top of jQuery
+Croppie - A Javascript Image Cropper
 ===

 To Get Set Up With Github